kendalldoescoding-forks/open-source-with-pradumna/pages/Cheatsheet.md

 <h1 align ="center">Cheat Sheet</h1>

-#### Contains the Cheat sheets, you can simply click on the file to download it PDF format.
+<h2 align ="center">Contains the Cheat sheets, you can simply click on the file to download it PDF format.</h2>

 <br>
 <br>